bitsgalore/bitsgalore.github.io/_posts/2021/2021-09-06-pdf-processing-and-analysis-with-open-source-tools.md

 - File size reduction of PDF with hi-res graphics
 - Inspection of low-level PDF structure
 - View, search and extract low-level PDF objects
+- Incremental updates and document versions: get information about the number of incremental updates, and restore previous versions

 <!-- more -->